For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 You'll find the same type of fraud in virtually every government program that hands out money to people.

-And Gibson said, Your report indicates that the government didn't have Much of a clue at all levels on how to respond.
+And Gibson said, your report indicates that the government didn't have much of a clue at all levels on how to respond.

-Any surprise in that, sir?
+Any surprise in that circle?

 Obviously, lots of surprises.

-You'd think that with all the public focus, but I guess we were sending so much money that uh the controls just disappeared.
+You'd think that with all the public focus, but I guess we were sending so much money that the controls just disappeared.

-There weren't any controls because nobody cared about any controls the delivery of the money was all that mattered because the press was in the process of saying Bush caused the hurricane, Bush blew up the levies, he wanted people to die, particularly black people in New Orleans.
+The delivery of the money was all that mattered because the press was in the process of saying Bush caused the hurricane.

-Mike Brown at FEMA was incompetent, the federal government didn't do anything, but the great mayor, Ray Nagan, and the great governor, Kathleen Blanco, they were doing everything they could to save the lives of their own citizen, but Bush didn't care.
+The federal government didn't do anything, but the great mayor, Ray Nagan, and the great governor, Kathleen Blanco, they were doing everything they could to save the lives of their own citizens, but Bush didn't care.

-What do you think's gonna happen?
+What do you think is going to happen?

 Just send the money down there.

-Show as much prosperity as possible to show that you care, and that's one of the problems with government.
+Show as much prosperity as possible to show that you care.

 Giving money away has become a sign that we care.